kherge-archive/php-annotations/README.md

 ----------

 Once you have parsed a docblock for its tokens, you may find the need to convert the list of tokens into another format.
-Before I cover the available coverters, I need to show you how to create an instance of `Tokens` and `Sequences` which are consumed by the converters.
+Before I cover the available converters, I need to show you how to create an instance of `Tokens` and `Sequences` which are consumed by the converters.